VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 After :code:`MultiPlanet` completes, you may have a large number of directories with gigabytes of data.
 Storing, analyzing, and plotting these data can be tedious as each output file from each directory must be opened and read in sequentially.
-To streamline this process, use :code:`bigplanet`.
+To streamline this process, use :code:`BigPlanet`.

-Compressing Data with :code:`bigplanet`
+Compressing Data with :code:`BigPlanet`
 -------------------------------

-The :code:`bigplanet` command compresses your parameter sweep data into an HDF5 file in which specific data can be efficiently extracted. **Although compression can take some time, plotting with a** :code:`bigplanet` ** file can be orders of magnitude faster because the script will not need to open files and each directory!** Here we demonstrate the typical workflow of building a biplanet file.
+The :code:`BigPlanet` command compresses your parameter sweep data into an HDF5 file in which specific data can be efficiently extracted. **Although compression can take some time, plotting with a** :code:`BigPlanet` ** file can be orders of magnitude faster because the script will not need to open files and each directory!** Here we demonstrate the typical workflow of building a biplanet file.
 To compress the data, type the following command in the terminal (after MultiPlanet finishes):